Patrick-JY/314Project/readme.md

     use 'pip install .' from the unzipped folder

-If pip is not install:
+If pip is not installed:

     use 'python setup.py install' from the unzipped folder